- Netflix – Exemplar blueprint for Cloud Native Computing

 In a VentureBeat article the author envisions ‘the future of enterprise tech’.

-They describe how pioneering organizations like Netflix are entirely embracing a Cloud paradigm for their business, moving away from the traditional approach of owning and operating your own data centre populated by EMC, Oracle and VMware.
+They describe how pioneering organizations like Netflix are entirely embracing a Cloud paradigm for their business, moving away from the traditional approach of owning and operating your own data centre populated by the likes of EMC, Oracle and VMware.

 Cloud Migration Best Practices